MuhammedSuhaib/notes/README.md

 - Python is known for simplicity and readability.
 - TypeScript is a superset of JavaScript with static typing.
 - Both have different strengths and use cases.
+- Python is a high-level, interpreted language.
+- Python and JS/TS are object-centric, which means almost everything is an object, including functions.
+- Both fully support OOP
+- Both support first-class functions:

+  - Can be assigned to variables

+  - Can be passed as arguments

+  - Can be returned from other functions
 ---

 ## 2. Basic Data Types